NBA

 3. Arizona Cardinals: Arvell Reese, EDGE, Ohio St.

 The Cardinals have a lot of needs throughout their roster, so getting the best player available is perfect for them.
 Bringing in a high-upside edge-rusher like Arvell Reese can be a great way to take a step towards addressing this defense.
+I know Jeremiyah Love has been rumored here, but that doesn’t make sense to me given the holes on their roster.

 5. New York Giants: Jeremiyah Love, RB, Notre Dame